jongio/vscodespaces/vs-online/reference/personalizing.md

 ms.date: 04/29/2020
 ---

-# Personalize Visual Studio Online with dotfiles
+# Personalize Visual Studio Codespaces with dotfiles

 Visual Studio Codespaces's [environments](../overview/what-is-vsonline.md#environments) are fully personalizable on a per user basis.
 This is accomplished by referencing a "dotfiles repo" at environment creation time.